 - Seafood products are exported to over 40 countries with the primary markets being US, China, UK, Denmark, Iceland and Japan.

-- During 2020, there were 91 active fish processing plants of which 69 were primary, four were secondary, five were aquaculture, and 13 were in-province retail establishments.
+- During 2021, there were 92 active fish processing plants of which 69 were primary, five were secondary, five were aquaculture, and 13 were in-province retail establishments.